Explosion at Pennsylvania chocolate factory leaves five dead and two missing

 The explosion took place just before 5pm on Friday in the small town about 60 miles from Philadelphia at the RM Palmer Co plant in Berks County, according to WPVI.

-One person has been found alive during the ongoing search efforts and ten have been taken to area hospitals.
+One person has been found alive during the ongoing search efforts and ten have been taken to a local hospital.

 West Reading Borough Police Chief Wayne Holben said the authorities “will not rest until every single person affected by this tragedy has been accounted for”.

 Heat imaging gear and dogs have been used in the search following the blast that completely destroyed the building and damaged another nearby.
-Chief Holbena added that heavier equipment is now being used to carefully remove debris from the area in the search for possible survivors.
+Chief Holben added that heavier equipment is now being used to carefully remove debris from the area in the search for possible survivors.

 Diana Cedeno remains missing.
 Her cousin Danny Wyatt told WPVI that “she’s a God-fearing woman.
 She’s beautiful, she’s a great person”.